shane-moore/search-shows-react-app/README.md

 This app allows users to search for a tv show and be returned a list of shows matching that description via a RESTful API call to http://www.tvmaze.com/api.
 The user can then select a tv show from the list and be routed to an episodes page that shows the name and air date for a show's season.
 The user can also change the show's season via a dynamic multi-select.

+The app is powered by React and implements JS, SCSS, and semantic HTML.

-The live site is https encrypted and is hosted by Netlify at https://search-shows-react-app.netlify.app/.
+The https encrypted production app is hosted via Netlify at https://search-shows-react-app.netlify.app/.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).